dave-007/deepseek-python/README.md

     It will prompt you to provide an `azd` environment name (like "chat-app"), select a subscription from your Azure account, and select a [location where DeepSeek-R1 is available](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/deploy-models-serverless-availability#deepseek-models-from-microsoft) (like "westus").
 Then it will provision the resources in your account and deploy the latest code.
 If you get an error or timeout with deployment, changing the location can help, as there may be availability constraints for the Azure AI resource.

 3. When `azd` has finished deploying, you'll see an endpoint URI in the command output.
 Visit that URI, and you should see the chat app! 🎉
-4. When you've made any changes to the app code, you can just run:
+4. Remember to take down your app once you're no longer using it, either by deleting the resource group in the Portal or running this command:

     ```shell
-    azd deploy
+    azd down
     ```

 ### Continuous deployment with GitHub Actions